LordTocs/CastMate/DEVELOPERS.md

 Run `npm install` after cloning the repo

-To start in development mode, use `npm run electron:serve`
+To start in development mode, use `npm run dev`

-To build into an installer run `npm run electron:build`
+To build into an installer run `npm run build`

 ## Useful Documentation Links